grafana/grafana/docs/sources/reference/playlist.md

 ## About the Playlist

-The Playlist is a special type of Dashboard that rotates through a particular list of two or more Dashboards.
-They can be a great way to build situational awareness or just show off your metrics to your team or visitors.
-Since Dashboards in Grafana automatically scale to any resolution they're perfect for big screens!
+The Playlist is a special type of Dashboard that rotates through a list of Dashboards.
+A Playlist can be a great way to build situational awareness, or just show off your metrics to your team or visitors.

+Since Grafana automatically scales Dashboards to any resolution they're perfect for big screens!

 ## Configuring the Playlist